ibm-cloud-docs/vpc/vpn-ts-connection-establishment.md

 {: troubleshoot}
 {: support}

 VPN connection issues can prevent tunnel establishment or cause established connections to become unstable.
-These issues commonly arise from configuration mismatches, protocol negotiation failures, network problems, or resource state issues
+These issues commonly arise from configuration mismatches, protocol negotiation failures, network problems, or resource state issues.
 {: shortdesc}

 You might experience one or more of the following issues with your VPN connection: